Distance Learning – What You Need To Know!

 How do I register for an online class?

 Registration for an online course is identical to registering for any other course.
 You may register in person on any of our campuses.
-Further, matriculated students may also register online for courses.
+Further, matriculated students may also register online for courses by contacting their advisors via NCCC email.
 A link to registration is on the distance learning homepage.
 A non-matriculated student registration form is available on the registration link page.
 This form can be mailed or faxed to the Record’s Office.
 The Record’s Office can also be contacted by emailing them at firstname.lastname@example.org.
 It is crucial that you check your NCCC email regularly as on online student.
 Important communication from various college departments happens through email.
 Any correspondence regarding registration, financial aid, billing, and course information is communicated via email.

 What technology do I need to take an online course?